TrevorBlythe/Rusty-DNN/README.md

 run this for an XOR example.
 To use this library copy everything in src/ to your src/ directory (except main cuz thats an example).
 Then do what is done in main.rs to import and use it.

+# How to use??

+look in main.rs for example.